denezt/automation_utilities/README.md

 ## FAQ

-### What does "superuser" mean?

-In Unix-like systems and Linux distributions, a "super user" is an account with administrative privileges that allows users to perform tasks that require elevated permissions.

 ### Why should I use these utilities instead of directly interacting with the system shell?

 Using command-line tools like these provides several benefits: